Azure/iot-edge-v1/doc/getting_started.md

 - `module path` – the path to the library containing the module.
 For Linux this will be a .so while on Windows this will be a .dll file
 - `args` – any arguments/configuration the module needs.
 Specifically, they are really another json value which is passed (as string) to the Module's `_Create` function.

-The JSON file also contain the links that is going to be passed to the broker.
+The JSON file also contains the links that are going to be passed to the broker.
+A link has two proerties:
-- `source` - a module name from the list of modules described on the `modules` that will produce data to the next `sink` tag on JSON File.
+- `source` - a module name from the `modules` section, or "\*".
-- `sink` - a module name from the list of modules described on the `modules` JSON that will consume messages described on the previous `source`.
+- `sink` - a module name from the `modules` section.

+Each link defines a message route and direction.
+Messages from module `source` are to be delivered to the module `sink`.
 The `source` may be set to "\*", indicating that messages from any module will be received by `sink`.

 On the sample copied below you can see that every message produced by module `hello_world` will be consumed by module `logger`.